-You are required to upload a video of yourself and one [1] other engaged in a short meeting to discuss the endof-life responsible disposal of the monitors that will be purchased from TJ Jones.
-The participant will be Terry Jones (the business director).
-The participant must be fully briefed as outlined in the role-play instructions.
+A video of the role-play meeting between yourself and Terry Jones must be submitted to your assesseor for marking.
+The participant role-playing Terry Jones must be fully briefed as outlined in the role-play instructions below.
 Terry Jones will agree to include a term in the contract, accepting a contractual right for CBSA and agreeing to the responsible disposal of the monitors.

-The meeting should be a maximum of 5 minutes.
+The meeting should be a maximum of 10 minutes.